security-egg/securityegg/_posts/2022-07-29-cyberdef-phisher.md

 There is one part of the code we didn't pay attention yet.
 It's just a comment, a small gift the phisher gave to us.
 Why?
 To mock us?
 We will prove better.<br>
 <img src="/securityegg/assets/images/cyberdefenders/phisher/10_allies.png" alt="oh, no!" style="margin-top: 2%; max-width: 100%"><br>
 <h5>Question 11: What is the full name of the Phish Actor?</h5><br>
 You see, our attacker had the attitude to leave a, propably, personal information behind.
-Don't expect to get anything from that because, clearly, that phisher knew that, leaving a trace like that would make no harm.
+Don't expect to get anything from that because, clearly, the phisher knew that, leaving such a trace would make no harm.
 But, the trace that can finally lead the path towards discovering the attacker is the chat where the seeds get dumped.
 Lets recreate it, with a hello message this time just to laugh back.<br>
 <img src="/securityegg/assets/images/cyberdefenders/phisher/recreate_link.png" alt="oh, no!" style="margin-top: 2%; max-width: 100%"><br>
 Everything in place and we only need to try this.<br>
 <img src="/securityegg/assets/images/cyberdefenders/phisher/11_12_answers.png" alt="oh, no!" style="margin-top: 2%; max-width: 100%"><br>